sml-40/Project4-Budget-Plan-pal/README.md

 ## Technology

 - Full stack Ruby on Rails
-- PostgreSQL
+- PostgreSQL for database
-- Devise
+- Devise for authentication
-- CSS/SASS
+- CSS/SASS for styling
-- Figma/Canva
+- Figma for wireframes
+- Canva for logo styling
-- Awesome Fonts
+- Awesome Fonts for styling icons

 ## User Stories